 with Arnaldo Camuffo, Alfonso Gambardella, Elena Novelli, Emilio Paolucci, Chiara Spina (Forthcoming on Strategic Management Journal)

-with Alfonso Gambardella
+with Alfonso Gambardella (R&R Organization Science)

-(included as “best paper", AOM 2022, TIM Division)*
+Included as Best Paper, AOM 2022, TIM Division